GilliesK/HugoTeX/content/post/Milieus.md

 succeed to be different; territory is reproduced the same but what is in its container will be lost.
 “Difference” is born from each recall of the forests.
-In your case, I want to write noticing these differenciations* , waiting for the geyser to burst.
+In this case, I want to write noticing these differenciations* , waiting for the geyser to burst.
 I want to make aesthetic essays on mutiplicity and time duration.
 Ideas on perception and memory.